-Kind Name Specification PLUGIN_DEPFLAGS Plug-in specific flags for ocamldep Dependencies PLUGIN_GENERATED Plug-in files to compiled before running ocamldep PLUGIN_DEPENDS Other plug-ins to compiled before no the considered one PLUGIN_DOCFLAGS Plug-in specific flags for ocamldoc PLUGIN_UNDOC Source files with no provided doc- Documentation umentation PLUGIN_TYPES_TODOC Additional source files to docu- ment PLUGIN_INTRO Text file to append to the plug-in introduction PLUGIN_HAS_EXT_DOC Whether the plug-in has an exter- nal pdf manual PLUGIN_NO_TESTS Whether there is no plug-in spe- cific test directory PLUGIN_TESTS_DIRS tests to be included in the default Testing test suite PLUGIN_TESTS_DIRS_DEFAULT Directories containing tests PLUGIN_TESTS_LIBS Specific .cmo files used by plug-in tests PLUGIN_NO_DEFAULT_TEST Whether to include tests in default DINGIN INTERNAL TROP test suite.
-PLUGIN_INTERNAL_TEST Whether the test suite of the plug- in is located in Frama-C's own DINCIN DIESTS ODTS tests directory Plug-in specific options to ptests PLUGIN_PTESTS_OPTS PLUGIN_DISTRIBUTED_BIN Whether to include the plug-in in Distribution L FOGIN TOILITOILTO ILTO ILTO ILTO ILTO ILTO IL binary distribution no PLUGIN_DISTRIBUTED Whether to include the plug-in in no l I TOGIN_PIPINIPOIED source distribution PLUGIN_DISTRIB_EXTERNAL Additional files to be included in no l the distribution
+Kind Name Specification PLUGIN_DEPFLAGS Plug-in specific flags for ocamldep Dependencies PLUGIN_GENERATED Plug-in files to compiled before running ocamldep PLUGIN_DEPENDS Other plug-ins to compiled before no the considered one PLUGIN_DOCFLAGS Plug-in specific flags for ocamldoc PLUGIN_UNDOC Source files with no provided doc- Documentation umentation PLUGIN_TYPES_TODOC Additional source files to docu- $\mathrm{ment}$ PLUGIN_INTRO Text file to append to the plug-in introduction PLUGIN_HAS_EXT_DOC Whether the plug-in has an exter- nal pdf manual PLUGIN_NO_TESTS Whether there is no plug-in spe- cific test directory PLUGIN_TESTS_DIRS tests to be included in the default Testing test suite PLUGIN_TESTS_DIRS_DEFAULT Directories containing tests PLUGIN_TESTS_LIBS Specific .cmo files used by plug-in tests PLUGIN_NO_DEFAULT_TEST Whether to include tests in default DINGIN INTERNAL TEGT test suite.
+PLUGIN_INTERNAL_TEST Whether the test suite of the plug- in is located in Frama-C's own PLUGIN_PTESTS_OPTS tests directory Plug-in specific options to ptests PLUGIN_PIESIS_OPIS PLUGIN_DISTRIBUTED_BIN Whether to include the plug-in in no Distribution I FOGIN_DISIUIDOIED_BIN binary distribution no PLUGIN_DISTRIBUTED Whether to include the plug-in in no l source distribution PLUGIN_DISTRIB_EXTERNAL Additional files to be included in no the distribution L l

-Figure 6.9: Special parameters of Makefile.dynamic and Makefile.plugin.
+Figure 5.9: Special parameters of Makefile.dynamic and Makefile.plugin.

-CHAPTER 6.
+CHAPTER 5.
 REFERENCE MANUAL

-- Variable PLUGIN\TYPES\TODOC is the additional source files to document with the plugin.
-They usually belong to src/plugin\types where plugin is the plug-in name (see Section 5.10.1). - Variable PLUGIN\INTRO is the text file to append to the plug-in documentation introduction.
-Usually this file is doc/code/intro\plugin.txt for a plug-in plugin.
-It can contain any text understood by ocamldoc. - Variable PLUGIN\HAS\EXT\DOC is set to yes if the plug-in has its own reference manual.
-It is supposed to be a pdf file generated by make in directory doc/\$(PLUGIN\NAME) - Variable PLUGIN\NO\TEST must be set to yes if there is no specific test directory for the plug-in. - Variable PLUGIN\TESTS\DIRS is the directories containing plug-in tests.
-Its default value is tests/\$(notdir \$(PLUGIN\DIR))). - Variable PLUGIN\TESTS\LIB is the .cmo plug-in specific files used by plug-in tests.
+- Variable PLUGIN\TESTS\LIB is the .cmo plug-in specific files used by plug-in tests.
 Do not write its file path (which is \$(PLUGIN\TESTS\DIRS)) nor its file extension (which is .cmo). - Variable PLUGIN\NO\DEFAULT\TEST indicates whether the test directory of the plug-in should be considered when running Frama-C default test suite.
 When set to a non-empty value, the plug-in tests are run only through make \$(PLUGIN\NAME)\tests. - Variable PLUGIN\INTERNAL\TEST indicates whether the tests of the plug-in are included in Frama-C's own tests directory.
 When set to a non-empty value, the tests are searched there.
 When unset, tests are assumed to be in the tests directory of the plugin main directory itself.
 Having the tests of a plugin inside Frama-C's own tests suite is deprecated.
 Plugins should be self-contained. - Variable PLUGIN\PTESTS\OPTS allows to give specific options to ptests when running the tests.
-It comes in addition to PTESTS\OPTS (see 6.3.2§25).
+It comes in addition to PTESTS\OPTS (see 5.3.2§25).
 For instance, PLUGIN\PTESTS\OPTS:=-j 1 will deactivate parallelization of tests in case the plugin does not support concurrent runs.
 It is only used by Makefile.dynamic. - Variable PLUGIN\DISTRIB\BIN indicates whether the plug-in should be included in a binary distribution. - Variable PLUGIN\DISTRIBUTED indicates whether the plug-in should be included in a source distribution. - Variable PLUGIN\DISTRIB\EXTERNAL is the list of files that should be included within the source distribution for this plug-in.
 They will be put at their proper place for a release.

 As previously said, the above variables are set before including Makefile.plugin in order to customize its behavior.
 They must not be use anywhere else in the Makefile.
 In order to deal with this issue, for each plug-in p, Makefile.plugin provides some variables which may be used after its inclusion defining p.
-These variables are listed in Figure 6.10.
-For each variable of the form $p_VAR$ , its behavior is exactly equivalent to the value of the parameter PLUGIN\VAR for the plug-in $p^2$ .
+These variables are listed in Figure 5.10.
+For each variable of the form $p\VAR$ , its behavior is exactly equivalent to the value of the parameter PLUGIN\VAR for the plug-in $p^2$ .